damienogrady/classify/README.md

 # classify
 Multiscale classification using Random Forest in R through GRASS GIS.
 Tiles to manage large files.
 Incorporates spectral and textural measures.

-This script works in Grass6.x (hopefully).
+This script works in Grass6.x.

 The script uses training data from a vector in Grass to create a random forest object.
 It then creates a multilayer tiff file in Grass, which is tiled and fed